Psychiatric Health Facility (Inpatient)

 - PHF shall not admit and treat patients when the primary diagnosis is chemical dependency, chemical intoxication or chemical withdrawal.

 - Individuals with major mental disorders shall not be admitted to PHF if their treatment requires medical interventions beyond the level appropriate to a psychiatric health facility including:

 - Detoxification from substance abuse

-Persons with a communicable disease that is required to be reported (per 17 CCR 2500), shall not be admitted to the facility.
-Examples are active treatment resistant infections (MRSA), Tuberculosis, etc.
+- Persons with a communicable disease that is required to be reported (per 17 CCR 2500), shall not be admitted to the facility.
+Examples include active treatment resistant infections such as Methicillin-resistant Staphylococcus aureus (MRSA), Tuberculosis, COVID-19, etc.

 (22 CCR 77135)

+Yes.
 Patients who are voluntarily or involuntarily admitted to the PHF for psychiatric evaluation or treatment may have visitors during regularly schedule visiting hours (6:30pm - 8:00pm).
-All visitors must be 18 years of age or older.
+For safety reasons, all visitors must be 18 years of age or older and will be subject to security screening.
 No outside food or drinks are allowed.
 For more information on visiting the PHF, please see our PHF Visitors Policy.